| Robert

 I joined the San Jose (Calif.)
 Mercury as an assistant metro editor in charge of special projects, primarily investigative work.
 I was promoted to city editor, a job supervising 80 reporters and editors, all of whom were Newspaper Guild members. |

-| 1977-1981:
+1977-1981:

 Washington bureau |

-I was a principal writer on a series about Brown Lung disease that in 1981 won most major journalism prizes including the Pulitzer Prize for Meritorious Public Service and a Robert Kennedy Award. |
+I was part of a team that generated a series about Brown Lung disease that in 1981 won most major journalism prizes including the Pulitzer Prize for Meritorious Public Service and a Robert Kennedy Award. |

-| 1975-1977:
+1975-1977:

 Charlotte, N.C. |